RichardCoffee/custom-post-type/README.md

 The basis for a lot of the code originated from different places on the web.
 I have tried to give credit where I can.
 My coding style can not be considered 'orthodox' in any way, shape, form, or fashion.

+## Features

+* Provides a base class for easier CPT creation.
+* Automatically use the 'single-{custom-post-type}' template in a theme or child theme.
+* Assign a custom 'single' template for displaying a CPT from a plugin.
+* Ability to prevent a user from deleting a taxonomy term.
+* Automatically generates custom capabilites, which can be used for custom roles.

 ## Install

 Requires PHP 5.3+